vocksel/elixir/README.md

 Anything else is compiled to a Script.
 While not necessary, you can name your files `Something.script.lua` for consistency.

+### Embedded Properties

-You can also embed the Script's properties at the top of the file in a comment.
+Another way to set properties for a Script is by embedding them in comments at the top of the file.
 If we had a file named `boring-script.module.lua` with the following contents:

 ```lua
 -- Name: SomeCoolScript